 The package.
 Poisonous green.
-The bottle: apple shaped, color of a dark plum, perfectly fitting the palm of my hand.
+The bottle: apple-shaped, the color of dark plum, perfectly fitting the palm of my hand.
 Once you unleash the beast, the first breath is strong and unexpected.
 Plum and coriander, anise and rosewood rise with a Goth queen attitude.
-Then its exotic alchemy evolves in magnificent tuberose, jasmine, ylang-ylang, lily of the valley and carnation in a narcotic and deadly simphonies.
-Base notes finish you off as you feel them for forever in tones of musk, sandalwood and Cedarwood.
+Then its exotic alchemy evolves in magnificent tuberose, jasmine, ylang-ylang, lily of the valley and carnation in narcotic and deadly symphonies.
+Base notes finish you off as you feel them forever in tones of musk, sandalwood, and Cedarwood.
 There is so much going on, it seduces you, unarms and transforms you in a malevolent way, it draws you in like a forbidden pleasure.
 You most certainly will never forget it.
 Like I never forgot the next morning when I immersed myself in this scent, making almost all the passengers on the tram feel nauseous.
-Spritz and walk through, and walk fast, is the only method I find acceptable for Poison, and that formula in the eighties had a sillage that could survive WWIII.
+Spritz and walkthrough, and walk fast, is the only method I find acceptable for Poison, and that formula in the eighties had a sillage that could survive WWIII.

 Poison was created by Jean Guichard, parfumeur and director of the famous Givaudan School.
 He also created La Nuit de Paco Rabanne, Obsession, Eden et Loulou de Cacharel, So Pretty de Cartier, Parfum de Peau de Montana and many more.
 Born in Grasse, coming from a family also in the perfume business, owner of his own jasmine and « Roses de Mai » fields, now he educates new generations of perfumers.